 The following tables depict the three classes and their data elements.
 Only data elements specific to the adverse sensitivity use case are shown.
 Generic data elements such as date, time, patient and provider identifiers are omitted.

 The relationship between the three classes is as follows:

 Propensity class

 Table 1.
+Propensity class

-Propensity class (usually a Condition in the FHIR resource model found in the Problem list or Encounter Diagnosis in the EHR)
+The propensity class is usually represented using an AllergyIntolerance FHIR resource record found in the Allergy list of the EHR.